akostrik/net_practice/README.md

 * here: the internet behaves like a router
 * a traffic control point (security, filtering, redirecting)
 * when a router receives a packet:
-    |the routing table tells the destination ...|the packet goes to ...
+    |accordigly to the routing table, the destination is ...|the packet goes to ...
     |:---------------------|--------------------------------------------
-    |is on an attached network| the host directly
+    |on an attached network| the host directly
-    |isn't on an attached network| another router
+    |not an attached network| another router
-    |is unknown, there is a default route| the default route
+    |unknown, there is a default route| the default route
-    |is unknown, there isn’t a default route| is dropped (the source IP is informed)
+    |unknown, there isn’t a default route| is dropped (the source IP is informed)
 * stores routes in its routing table

 ## Routing Table